cirosantilli/linux-cheat/grep.md

 ##application

-append line to file
-if it is not there already
+Append line to file only if it is not there already:

     f=""
     l=""
     grep -q "^$l$" "$f" || echo "$l" >> "$f"

-very useful for files that have unordered sets of things separated by newlines
+Very useful for files that have unordered sets of things separated by newlines.

 #-c

-count how many lines match
+Count how many lines match

     echo $'a\na' | grep -c a